Edmunds' SUV Buying Guide

 Large Luxury SUV

 Large luxury SUVs are essentially old-school SUVs in a tuxedo.
-You still get the same eight-passenger seating (although most offer optional second-row captain's chairs that reduce capacity to seven), big power and robust towing capacity.
+You get the same eight-passenger seating (although most offer optional second-row captain's chairs that reduce capacity to seven), big power and robust towing capacity.
 But here you'll find exclusive luxury amenities such as high-quality leather upholstery, premium-branded stereo systems, and power seats with seemingly countless adjustments.
 Some big luxury SUVs also offer extended-length variants, while nearly all deliver bold styling.
-On the domestic front, the Cadillac Escalade has long been the leader and unveils a new look for 2021, but the rival Lincoln Navigator is a strong up-and-comer.
-Across the pond, the Mercedes-Benz GLS offers a distinctly European interpretation of this vehicle type, while the brash BMW X7 has one of the biggest grilles in the business.
+The Cadillac Escalade and Lincoln Navigator are the leaders when it comes to large luxury SUVs from America, offering well-appointed, spacious interiors with lots of tech, plenty of advanced driver aids, and strong powertrains.
+The revived Jeep Grand Wagoneer brings back a storied name and a bit of the Jeep flair to the luxury SUV segment.
+The BMW X7 and Mercedes-Benz GLS can't match the Americans when it comes to space but offer a premium European feel, excellent ride and handling, and standard all-wheel drive.

 Super Luxury SUV

 This class is almost self-explanatory.
 It's where luxury and ultra-luxury brands bring their loyal customers when the priorities are extra cargo space and a commanding view of the road.
 No luxury is too precious.
 You'll often find leather upholstery softer than you can imagine, exotic wood inlays, crystal accents around the cabin, and bespoke interior color schemes.
 These SUVs also tend to come with V8 or even 12-cylinder engines, six-figure prices and impressive off-road capabilities.
-Restyled for 2021 and armed with a new tech interface, the Bentley Bentayga blends impeccable old-world craftsmanship with absurd thrust and optional seven-passenger seating.
+The Bentley Bentayga blends impeccable old-world craftsmanship with absurd thrust and optional seven-passenger seating.
 On the sportier side are the Lamborghini Urus — which distills the Italian brand's visceral performance and styling into a sharply creased SUV suit — and the Aston Martin DBX — perfect for buyers who want to live out their James Bond fantasies on the way to soccer practice.
-But for many shoppers in this segment, the blocky Mercedes-Benz G-Class is just too boss to resist.
+The BMW Alpina XB7 combines a bit of both luxury and sport and offers a rare third row in this class.
+But for many people shopping this segment, the blocky Mercedes-Benz G-Class is just too boss to resist.

 Electric SUV